Visit the Ballard Locks Fish Ladder in Seattle, to see salmon swimming upstream.

 1. It's free to visit the Ballard Locks Fish Ladder!

-2. The fish ladder is at the southern end of the Ballard Locks, 15 minutes north of Seattle's downtown.
+2. The fish ladder is at the southern end of the Ballard Locks.

-Park on the north side of the Ballard Locks at 3015 NW 54th St, Seattle, WA 98107.
-From here, walk through the main entrance of the Ballard Locks, and past the botanic gardens and visitor center, until you see the Ballard Locks on Salmon Bay.
-Walk across the 100-foot pedestrian bridge that runs along the top of the Ballard Locks, to reach the Fish Ladder on its southern side.
+The largest parking area is on the north side of the Ballard Locks (3015 NW 54th St, Seattle, WA 98107).
+You then walk across the 100-foot pedestrian bridge that runs along the top of the Ballard Locks, to reach the Fish Ladder on its southern side.

-You can also park on the south side of the Ballard Locks, along Commodore Way.
-This is a much shorter walk to the Fish Ladder, however the parking lot is smaller here and fills up quickly.
+You can also park on the south side of the Ballard Locks along Commodore Way.
+This is a much shorter walk to the Ballard Locks Fish Ladder, however the parking lot is smaller here and fills up quickly.

-3. See three species of salmon at the Ballard Locks Fish Ladder; Sockeye, Chinook, and Coho.
+3. There are three species of salmon at the Ballard Locks Fish Ladder; Sockeye, Chinook, and Coho.

 The King Chinook Salmon has black spotting on it's back and fins, and is bluish-grey in appearance.
 Chinook Salmon were once the giants of the ocean and rivers, weighing in as much of 80 to 100 pounds.
 Overfishing and the damming of rivers has resulted in their demise.
 They are prized amongst sport fisherman, and as a culinary delight.